Duderhof Heights: Flora

 Since 1992 the Orekhovaya and Voronya hills have been designated as protected area (of about 66 ha), divided by Sovetskaya Street of the settlement Dudergof into two parts.
 Nowadays both hills are mostly covered by broadleaf forests (with Acer platanoides, Fraxinus excelsior, Tilia cordata, Ulmus glabra, Quercus robur, Corylus avellana), very uncommon for the region situated in the taiga belt, and have a peculiar fauna and flora.
 The steep slopes of the hills and alkaline soils on the limestone bedrock are also notable.
 For a critically endangered species of weevil, Otiorhynchus rugosus Humm., this is the only known location in European Russia.
-This is also the one of the few sites in Saint Petersburg and Leningrad Oblast where European Beech is able to overwinter in cultivation, albeit suffering considerable dieback.
+This is also one of the few sites in Saint Petersburg and Leningrad Oblast where European Beech is able to overwinter in cultivation, albeit suffering considerable dieback.

 The vegetation on the hills hasn't remained intact and has been subject to heavy anthropogenic influence for the last two centuries.
 In the first half of the 19th century a landscape garden was laid down on the Orekhovaya hill.
 During the Siege of Leningrad (1941-1944) the battlefront ran through the hills and they became almost completely deforestated.
 German artillery positions shelling the city were situated on the Voronya hill.
 The hills are still a popular ski resort.
 The surrounding area is totally devoid of forests and mostly built up.